 where you can hold the Owls, Garden Centre and much, much more to ensure you enjoy your visit with us!
 Year round, admission to the complex is free and there is free parking.

 For more information and to see exactly what's on please see: Stonham Barns Leisure and Retail Village

 For family-friendly days out ideas, for both young children and teenagers, please see our guide to some action-packed and adventurous Days Out

 Sizewell B Visitor CentreFood and Eating Out

-For a more 'modern' experience, take a look at the newly opened Visitor Centre at Sizewell B Nuclear Power station near Leiston.
+For a more 'modern' experience, take a look at the Visitor Centre at Sizewell B Nuclear Power station near Leiston.
 Here you can find out all about about nuclear power station operations and how our electricity is generated from nuclear power.
 Pre arranged site tours are available but must be booked in advance .